Home Category

 You really can’t go wrong with styling your barn like a farmhouse; after all, the farmhouse vibe perfectly aligns with the original purpose of the barn itself!
 Fortunately, the farmhouse design aesthetic has evolved to include many variations and often integrates modern elements like glossy accents, sleek lighting, and shiny metals.

-If you’re going with a modern farmhouse design for your barn, then adding tin tiles to the ceiling is a great way to achieve that coveted blend of country and contemporary.
+If you’re going with a modern farmhouse design for your barn, then adding barn tin ceiling is a great way to achieve that coveted blend of country and contemporary.
 This pattern, for example, incorporates the classic Texan star to its design for a true Americana farmhouse look.
 There’s no denying the “lonestar” feel with a ceiling that’s literally patterned with charming country stars!

 2. Keep Things Artsy with Art Deco